 - Reduce costs.
-The Health Care Choices Proposal is estimated to lower premiums.
+The Health Care Choices Proposal is estimated to lower premiums up to 24 percent.
 Key changes to advance that goal include (1) eliminating Obamacare's failed entitlement spending scheme, which increases taxpayer payments to insurance companies every time they raise prices; (2) unwinding federal mandates so private actors can innovate (including the 3:1 age band rating, essential health benefits, single risk pool requirement, and others); and (3) ensuring that people who are sick or have pre-existing conditions can access care without driving up premiums for everyone else. - Expand private coverage.
-The Health Care Choices 2020 proposal gives people more choices and fosters innovation.
+The Health Care Choices 2020 proposal is estimated to increase the number of insured by almost 4 million, while also expanding private coverage.
+The proposal gives people more choices and fosters innovation.
 It would repeal heavy-handed federal mandates that constrict the type of coverage Americans can buy and provide additional flexibility to allow private innovation in coverage options.
 The proposal provides incentives for states to open their markets to more choices of affordable coverage. - Help those most in need and provide security for sick, low-income patients.
+Today, Obamacare's

-Today, Obamacare's subsidy structure enriches insurance companies while fueling higher costs.
+- subsidy structure enriches insurance companies while fueling higher costs.
 The proposal changes this and instead provides dedicated resources to states so they can target assistance to those with low-incomes, pre-existing conditions and high health costs.
 This change focuses subsidies on those who need them most.
 Like the successful welfare reform of 1996, the proposal repeals a failed program and replaces it with formula grants to states that will enable them to target assistance to those in need to ensure the most expensive patients are protected in ways that do not raise costs for everyone else.

-- Ensure that all Americans can choose a private health plan.
+The proposal is estimated to improve access to providers by 8 percent. - Ensure that all Americans can choose a private health plan.
 The proposal would give the millions of Americans locked into Obamacare exchanges and government-run Medicaid and CHIP programs a better option on the private market through "premium support."
 It would take the value of their subsidy and apply it to a plan of their choice. - Protect life.
-Funding for these grants to the states would run through the existing CHIP, which permanently prohibits federal taxpayer dollars from being used to pay for abortions thanks to longstanding life protections embedded in the existing law.
+Funding for these grants to the states would run through the existing CHIP, which permanently prohibits federal taxpayer dollars from being used to pay for abortions thanks to longstanding life protections embedded in the existing law. - 1.
+All coverage and cost estimates in this text box are from an analysis by Douglas Holtz-Eakin and Christopher Holt, Center for Health and Economy, "Estimate of the Health Care Choices Proposal," October 22, 2020 https://healthandeconomy.org/the-health-care-choices-proposal-2/ (accessed November 3, 2020).

-arrangement of their choice-much like Medicare beneficiaries do today through private Medicare Advantage programs.
+Medicaid, and CHIP to have the option of applying the value of their subsidy to a private coverage arrangement of their choice-much like Medicare beneficiaries do today through private Medicare Advantage programs.
 This would empower recipients receiving financial assistance to obtain private health insurance, including employer-sponsored coverage if offered.